longturn/freeciv21/docs/Coding/internationalization.rst

 ********************

 Internationalization, or i18n for short, refers to making sure software is ready to be adapted for use in a language and country other than the original.
-Freeciv21 uses American English as the primary target language, but can be localized to other regions.
+Freeciv21 uses American English (``en-US``) as the primary target language, but can be localized to other regions.

 You should keep internationalization in mind when writing code that interacts with the user.
 Here are a few things to take into account: